 Thoughts are fleeting, actions are temporary, but ink is permanent.
 (If that's not already a quote, I'll attribute it to me.
 Can that be considered my claim to fame??)

-My first (and only, as of yet) publication is a short story included in The Longest Night Watch, version 2 anthology published in October 2016.
+- My first publication is a short story included in The Longest Night Watch, version 2 anthology published in October 2016.
 It's a charity anthology, dedicated to Terry Pratchett, and all the proceeds go to Alzheimer's Disease research.

 My Favorites: Reading and Writing